 9. Tai Chi

-The graceful motions of a crane fighting off a snake are claimed to have inspired tai chi, which was created when a Chinese monk watched the fluid movements of a crane fending off a snake and merged them with Taoist breathing practices.
+The graceful motions of a crane fighting off a snake are claimed to have inspired tai chi, created when a Chinese monk watched the fluid movements of a crane fending off a snake and merged them with Taoist breathing practices.

-There are many various styles of training, such as the westernized, standardized version of tai chi (tai chi chih), which resembles Chinese tai chi (tai chi chuan) but does not include any martial arts elements.
+There are many various styles of training, such as the Westernized, standardized version of tai chi (tai chi chih), which resembles Chinese tai chi (tai chi chuan) but does not include any martial arts elements.

 10. Muay Thai

-Punches, kicks, elbow strikes, and knee strikes are prevalent, with eight points of contact, as opposed to the hands and feet (four contact points), which are more commonly used in other types of martial arts.
+Punches, kicks, elbow strikes, and knee strikes are prevalent in MMA, with eight points of contact, as opposed to the hands and feet (four contact points), which are more commonly used in other martial arts.
+Muay Thai skills can be found in MMA in a variety of forms.

 11. Krav Maga